 The DAC2 features the HPA2™ - Benchmark's signature high-current, 0-Ohm headphone power amplifier.
 The HPA2™ is arguably the ultimate reference headphone power amplifier.
 It will deliver the full rated performance of the DAC2 to the headphones.
 The HPA2™ maintains less than 0.0003% THD+N under full load.
 The DAC2 has two 1/4" headphone jacks on the front panel.
 The performance of the HPA2™ remains consistent even when two headphones are being driven simultaneously.

-When purchased with a DAC2 you save $100.00 off the $599.99 price.
+When purchased with a DAC2 HGC you save $100.00 on the package price.
 The Sennheiser HD 650 is a reference-quality, open, dynamic headphone with extremely natural sound, image, and fidelity.
 You don’t just hear the music – you are immersed in it.
 Experience the legendary Sennheiser HD 650.
 Recommended by Benchmark.